Theob0t/castle/README.md

 - We scraped all prices for each hostel with a stared restaurant for every weekend of March.
 - We stored the results into a json file called *March_WE.json*.
-- We displayed the results into tabs threw a web application where we can find the best rate for March 2019 and a summary of all

-with stared restaurant and their price for the weekends of March.
+- We displayed the results into tabs threw a web application where we can find the best rate for March 2019 and a summary of all hostels with a stared restaurant and their price for the weekends of March.

 ![Screenshot](./relais-chateaux-app/Capture.JPG)